 This Regulation also provides that in the case of actions implemented under shared management with a Member State, as it is the case in the ENI CBC Programmes, countries that are eligible under the rules of that Member State are also eligible.
-According to the Lithuanian and Polish national rules, no restrictions regarding origin are foreseen, but a different approach is followed by the two programmes:
+According to the Romanian national rules, no restrictions regarding origin are foreseen.